mekowalski/react-nasa-images-app/NOTES2.md

 - Grid CSS
   - [] get photos to somewhat 'scrunch' up next to one another to remove weird gaps
-  - [] create new React component(ImageCard) to render 1 single image at a time
+  - [x] create new React component(ImageCard) to render 1 single image at a time
     - component will figure out how large image is then adjust the grid size

+  - [] use ImageCard inside ImageList instead of img tag